imagen2/imagen_sftp_downloader/README.md

  * clone the repository
  * use secret_template.py to create a new file secret.py
  * enter your login information in secret.py
- * use settings_template.py to create and a new file settings.py
+ * use settings_template.py to create a new file settings.py
  * enter your local path settings and your download definitions in settings.py (some examples are given in settings_template.py)
  * start the script: